-A collection of Nineteenth Century protective amulets for the posessed is brought to light again.
+A collection of nineteenth-century protective amulets for the possessed is brought to light.

 The musical heritage of the Coptic Church, which springs from perhaps the oldest musical tradition in the world, had already begun to fade by the early twentieth century.
 However, mainly thanks to one monkish layman, authentic Coptic psalmondy survives to this day.

 The streets of Garden City have some peculiar names.
 Whether it is the Archery Arena, the Sugar Refinery, or the Milk Pool, every street was given its name for a reason, and each name has a story, sometimes centuries old.

 Drawing on ancient mythology and modern politics, Egyptian Painter Wael Darwish explores the human condition—past, present and future—through his works of art.